David-Bradbury/programming-project/README.txt

 1. Access your previous sessions by clicking on the dropdown menu from the arrow next to "Welcome, <<Your Name>>" and selecting "Previous Sessions".

 -------------------------------- Administrators ---------------------------------
+*** Edit a User Account ***
+1. Access the Edit User View by clicking on "Welcome, <<Your Name>>" and selecting "Edit User".
+2. Click Edit on the user who's details you wish to edit.
+3. Make the required changes and click Save to update the user.

+*** Remove a User Account ***
+1. Access the Edit User View by clicking on "Welcome, <<Your Name>>" and selecting "Edit User".
+2. Click Delete next to the user you wish to remove.

 ## References